Experience Sheffield Scholarships

 - Can international students apply?

 No, you need to be eligible to pay the home rate fees for your course to apply.

 - How will you check my household income?

-If you have applied for a means-tested assessment by Student Finance, and give consent to share your information with us, we will be able to automatically confirm your household income.
+If you have applied for a means-tested assessment by Student Finance England or equivalent UK funding agency and give consent to share your information with us, we will be able to automatically confirm your household income.

 - Scholarships will be paid directly into your bank account in 2 instalments of £600 per level of study, for up to 3 years.

 - As a scholarship recipient, you will be closely involved with our fundraising work and you can help provide our donors with a greater understanding of what it is like to be a Sheffield student.
 At the end of each academic year, you will be asked to provide a short report outlining the past year and how the scholarship has helped you.

 - Successful recipients will be invited to attend an annual 'thank you' event at which you can meet donors and other scholarship recipients.

 - We will not share any personal details about you with donors without your prior consent.

 - If you withdraw from the University, part or all of the scholarship may be repayable.